Complexity

 summary: ClassVar[str] = 'Forbid modules with average cognitive complexity that is too high.'

-class TooLongCallChainViolation(node, text=None, baseline=None)[source]
+final class TooLongCallChainViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation